erdincka/satellite/README.md

 Run `docker logs -f satellite`

-Watch for output like `This container IP : 172.x.0.2`
+This may take around ~30 minutes on Apple Silicon using emulation, ~10 minutes on x86.

-This may take around ~30 minutes on Apple Silicon using emulation, ~15 minutes on x86.
+All ready when you see these lines:

-## Start the application
+`NiceGUI ready to go on http://localhost:3000, and http://172.19.0.2:3000` `NiceGUI ready to go on http://localhost:3001, and http://172.19.0.2:3001`

-For the HQ: `docker exec -it satellite bash -c "UV_ENV_FILE=.env ~/.local/bin/uv run hq.py"` For the Edge: `docker exec -it satellite bash -c "UV_ENV_FILE=.env ~/.local/bin/uv run edge.py"`
+Open both pages on your browser: `http://localhost:3000` and `http://localhost:3001`

 ## TODO